tobibeer/TiddlyWikiDoc/PROCESS.md

 ### 2. build-doc

-A dedicated build process will..
+A dedicated build process for the API documentation will..
 * parse all **.js** tiddlers of master
 * translate the documentation comment blocks in each module into **documentation tiddlers**
 * output **documentation tiddlers** into a dedicated folder in the API edition